-But while the deposit is theoretically the credit limit, McGrigg says consumers need to look out for products that set the limit above the collateral.
+Although the deposit is theoretically the credit limit, McGrigg says consumers need to look out for products that set the limit above the collateral.
 Sometimes, says McGrigg, issuers will extend $1,300 of credit on a $1,000 deposit.
-While that may sound like a nice offer, McGrigg cautions that consumers using secured cards have probably had some credit trouble and might not want the higher limit.
+That may sound like a nice offer, but McGrigg cautions that consumers using secured cards have probably had some credit trouble and might not want the higher limit.

 "If the cardholder wants to raise the limit, they should talk to the bank about increasing their deposit," says Sanford.

 As for the deposit money, it is possible to earn interest on your collateral, says Sklar, but consumers shouldn't expect much.